What are student health services?

-- If you’re using a desktop (or you have your laptop set up on a desk), sit up straight, and keep your wrists straight and level.
+- Keep your computer flat on a desk, this will allow you to sit up straight and keep your wrists straight and level.

-- If you’re using a desktop, you should have an extender for your keyboard, so that your wrists rest lightly on it when you are typing.
+- If you have a wireless keyboard, it’s a good idea to purchase an extender for your keyboard, so that your wrists rest lightly on it when you are typing.

 - Your chair and keyboard should be set so that your forearms and thighs are parallel with the floor.
 If this position feels awkward, change it, but still try to sit up straight.